Abby Lee Miller Replaced On ‘Dance Moms,’ Blasts ‘A**hole’ Producers

 Abby Lee Miller isn’t happy about her replacement on Dance Moms.
-After producers brought on Cheryl Burke, Radar Online reports that Miller blasted the show for bringing on a younger talent.
+After producers brought on Cheryl Burke, Radar Online reported that Miller blasted the show for bringing on a younger talent.

 “I am so excited that somebody else is going to get the experience to work with these a**holes,” Miller stated. “[Burke] is skinny, hot.
 I’m sure they’re going to fawn all over her.”